Priachoki/CA2_DynamicProgramming/overview.md

   -	A brute force or naive recursive solution is exponential.
   -	You can express the problem as a recurrence.
   -	Decisions depend on smaller instances of the same problem.
 ---

+## When Not to use Dynamic Programming
+- When subproblems do not overlap, DP gives no advantage.
+- When a greedy solution already gives the correct answer (e.g., fractional knapsack).
+- When memory is limited, because DP tables may use extra space.
+- When a simple iterative or recursive solution is fast enough.
+---
 ## Approaches of Dynamic Programming